 ‘Ultimately all you need is 3 good stories.
 Actually even one really great one can make a speech fantastic.’
 Kat Williams, Rock n Roll Bride

 ‘When we start writing a speech, the first thing we both do is hunt out the best stories.
 Three or four ideally.
 We’ll literally just bash them out and whack them down on the blank page.
 Everything goes from there.’
 Ed Amsden and Tom Coles, Speechy writers

 Sometimes your story is hard to spot.
-Sometimes you can’t see any, sometimes there’s too many to choose from.
+Sometimes you can’t find any, sometimes there are too many to choose from.

-As professional story hunters we love working with couples to find their stories.
+As professional story hunters, we love working with couples and helping them find their stories.
 There’s no big secret to it.
 It’s just about asking the right questions and finding the quirky little things that make each couple unique.

 Of course, you can do this yourself.
 Ideally, after a bottle of wine.
 That makes the creative process so much more fun.